rclone/rclone/docs/content/filtering.md

 on the presence of a file in a directory and takes precedence over other rclone directory filter rules.

+When using pattern list syntax, if a pattern item contains either `/` or `**`, then rclone will not able to imply a directory filter rule from this pattern list.

+E.g. for an include rule

+    {dir1/**,dir2/**}

+Rclone will match files below directories `dir1` or `dir2` only, but will not be able to use this filter to exclude a directory `dir3` from being traversed.

+Directory recursion optimisation may affect performance, but normally not the result.
+One exception to this is sync operations with option `--create-empty-src-dirs`, where any traversed empty directories will be created.
+With the pattern list example `{dir1/**,dir2/**}` above, this would create an empty directory `dir3` on destination (when it exists on source).
+Changing the filter to `{dir1,dir2}/**`, or splitting it into two include rules `--include dir1/** --include dir2/**`, will match the same files while also filtering directories, with the result that an empty directory `dir3` will no longer be created.

 ### `--exclude` - Exclude files matching pattern

 Excludes path/file names from an rclone command based on a single exclude